-29 What factors are considered by the relevant regulatory authorities in an acquisition of control of a bank?
+31 What factors are considered by the relevant regulatory authorities in an acquisition of control of a bank (or non-bank)?

-Some factors are adequacy of capital, capability of carrying on in a competent manner and of meeting obligations and liabilities of the bank to be acquired and its depositors and creditors, ability to raise adequate capital, experience or history in the banking sector, interest in other local banks and if so, the percentage, the validity and acceptability of documents submitted for approval, financial standing and ability to comply with the provisions of the Banking Act.
+Some factors are adequacy of capital, ability to carry on in a competent manner and to meetobligations and liabilities of the bank to be acquired and its depositors and creditors, ability to raise adequate capital, experience or history in the banking sector, interest in other local banks and if so, the percentage, the validity and acceptability of documents submitted for approval, financial standing and ability to comply with the provisions of the Banking Act.